What is Economies of Scope?

 - It is important to note that the concept of economies of scope and scale should not be treated as the same.
 The cost is reduced in economies of scope using similar resources to support large scale production of distinct goods.
 On the other hand, in the economies of scaleEconomies Of ScaleEconomies of scale are the cost advantage a business achieves due to large-scale production and higher efficiency. , cost-saving flows from increasing the volume of a single product.
 It reduces the cost of producing additional units due to the sharing of the same production facility.

-- Economies of scope usually exist amongst large multinationalsMultinationalsA multinational company (MNC) refers to that business entity whose headquarter is in one country, and its branches or subsidiaries extend across the globe in two or more nations.
-The MNCs aim at maximum revenue generation by spreading business worldwide. with a massive product portfolio.
+- Economies of scope usually exist amongst large multinationalsMultinationalsA multinational company (MNC) is defined as a business entity that operates in its country of origin and also has a branch abroad.
+The headquarter usually remains in one country, controlling and coordinating all the international branches. with a massive product portfolio.
 The wider it becomes, the more it causes the fixed cost to spread over each of the individual products amongst the variety they offer.

 Examples of Economies of Scope

 - Many sectors are exploring ways to improve businesses using economies of scope, which we will explain with an example.

 - Apart from e-commerce, the banking sector is also capitalizing on economies of scope.
 Banks that have developed a robust IT infrastructure offer a plethora of services such as traditional banking, investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., credit card services, trading services, wealth management and mutual fund services.